 "The battle you must win is in your mind, not on the court"

 The primary goal of the VYI Basketball program is to provide a recreational outlet for all school age youth, ages 5-18, in the Vienna area who have a desire to participate.
-This past season 2500 children participated in our basketball program making it one of the largest in the area.
+During the 2019-2020 season 2400 children participated in our basketball program making it one of the largest in the area.

 Fees for disadvantaged youth/financial hardship are waived